dannyhlee/training-code/interview_review.md

 #### Types of NoSQL databases:

-- CP database - Consistency and Partition tolerance, when partition occurs, not available.
+- CP database - Consistency and Partition tolerance, when partition occurs, not available. (ex: mongoDB)

-- AP database - Availability and Partition tolerance, when partition occurs, available, but consistency not guaranteed.
+- AP database - Availability and Partition tolerance, when partition occurs, available, but consistency not guaranteed. (ex: cassandra)

 - CA database - Consistency and Availability, but cannot handle partitions/fault tolerance.
-Not practical.
+Not practical in distributed systems.